maxlanceund/equal-system/papers/The_Philosophy_of_Refusal-en.md

 The Philosophy of Refusal chooses: do not enter this judgment; directly terminate the operation.

 Note: this is not saying "I am rejecting truth," nor is it saying "I am rejecting environment."
 The Philosophy of Refusal does not enter this distinction.
 It is only saying: "I cannot confirm—therefore I will not pretend I can.
 Continuing to operate without confirmation is a false operation—therefore I terminate."

+More precisely: **when confirmation is impossible, both continuing and terminating rest on unverifiable premises.
+But termination requires no additional assumptions—it only requires executing a stop.
+Continuing requires additional assumptions: that this channel still has information gain, that there is no ice ahead.
+Therefore termination is the choice with fewer assumptions.**

 This is the self-consistency of the Philosophy of Refusal at the epistemological level: it does not depend on a determination of the nature of the signal's source, therefore its operation is the only choice not built on an unverifiable premise.
 The empirical validity (Section IV) and the logical self-consistency (this section) together form the complete foundation of the Philosophy of Refusal.